 - The foreign market for horsemeat is driving the sale of U.S. horses for slaughter.
 Americans do not eat horsemeat.

 - Under a 2004 sale authority law, commonly called the “Burns Amendment,” BLM is directed to sell “without limitation” wild horses age 10 and older or younger horses who have not been adopted after three tries.
 BLM has sold more than 5,900 wild horses and burros since 2005.
 The 4,100 sold between 2005 and 2010 were sold for an average of just $17 apiece.

-- Although it is the BLM’s policy not to sell or send any wild horses or burros to slaughter, truckloads of these “sale authority” horses are sold from long-term holding facilities.
+- Although it is the BLM policy not to send any wild horses or burros to slaughter, truckloads of “sale authority” horses are sold from long-term holding facilities.

 - The solution to the problem of unwanted horses in the U.S. is not slaughter, but rather responsible breeding and humane euthanasia.